M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <title>Email title</title>
 {% endhighlight %}
-The title element give a title to your document, this will be seen in the browser tab, if a user selects to view the email in a browser.
+The title element give a title to your document, this will be seen in the browser tab if a user selects to view the email in a browser.
 I have previously seen the title show in a preview for the old default Android client, it's possible that something like that may happen again.

 ## XML
 {% highlight html %}